 Most international travellers will leave Rio from the International Airport on Ilha do Governador, Rio Galeão.
 The quickest and safest way to get out to the airport is by radio taxi that can and should be reserved in advance.
 If you are staying at a major hotel, ask the concierge about getting out to the airport as it is possible that the hotel operates a shuttle bus or knows what time the airport bus passes in front of the hotel.
 If money is running short, take a normal cab to the Santos Dumont Airport, in downtown Rio, and then catch the express bus service that links the two airports.
 You could also take the metro out to Rio Vicente de Carvalho Station, and then the bus that links to the airport.

-If you are staying out in Barra da Tijuca, taxi is again the best option, or the new rapid bus link, TransCarioca Expressa, that links the Terminal Alvorada bus station in Barra with the airport.
+If you are staying out in Barra da Tijuca, taxi is again the best option, or the new rapid bus link BRT, TransCarioca Expressa, that links the Terminal Alvorada bus station in Barra with the airport.

 Before leaving for the airport, keep some reais aside as you may have to pay the airport departure tax.
 It should be included in the price of your ticket, so do check.

-Through passport control there are a number of duty free stores that cover both national and international goods.
-National goods include jewelry (including a branch of H. Stern), drink, clothing and leather goods while the international duty free store carries a full range of perfumes, cosmetics, gifts, calculators, watches, photographic equipment, tobacco, cigarettes and liquor.
+Through passport control there are a very good selection of duty free stores that cover both national and international goods.
+National goods include jewelry (including branches of H. Stern and Amsterdam Sauer), drink, clothing and leather goods while the international duty free store carries a full range of perfumes, cosmetics, gifts, calculators, watches, photographic equipment, tobacco, cigarettes and liquor.
 The store will advise you about the duty free allowance for your destination.
 The duty free stores, both national and international, accept major international currencies and credit cards.
+For the latest list of airport stores click here.

 Distance from Rio’s international airport in air miles are: Amsterdam, 5938; Berlin, 6207; Buenos Aires, 1231; Cape Town, 3773; Chicago, 5228; Copenhagen, 6321; Frankfurt, 6237; Hong Kong, 11002; Lima, 2351; London, 5751; Madrid, 5045; Melbourne, 8218, Mexico, 4769; Montreal, 5082; Moscow, 7162; New York, 4805; Paris, 5681; Rome, 5704; San Francisco, 6621; Stockholm.
 6638; Santiago, 1820 and Tokyo, 11535.

 You might be leaving Rio by air to travel to another Brazilian city.
 Brazil has an excellent internal air service that has only one major draw back.
 It is quite expensive.
-The major Brazilian carriers that fly internally are Azul, TAM,and Gol, all of which are supported by smaller regional airlines.
-Most internal flights leave from the International Airport on Ilha do Governador although a number do leave from Santos Dumont to cities closer to Rio.
+The major Brazilian carriers that fly internally are Avianca, Azul, Latam and Gol, all of which are supported by smaller regional airlines.
+Most internal flights leave from the International Airport on Ilha do Governador although a number do leave from Santos Dumont, closer to Rio’s city centre.

 The most popular route in Brazil, and one of the busiest services in the world, is the Rio-São Paulo shuttle that operates between the downtown airports of Santos Dumont in Rio and Congonhas in São Paulo.